kedacore/keda-docs/content/docs/2.0/scalers/cron.md

 If you want to scale you deployment to 0 outside office hours / working hours, you need to set `minReplicaCount: 0` in the ScaledObject, and increase the replicas during work hours.
 That way the Deployment will be scaled to 0 ouside that time window.
+By default the ScaledObject `cooldownPeriod` is 5 minutes, so the actual scaling down will happen 5 minutes after the cron schedule `end` parameter.

 It's almost always an error to try to do the other way around, i.e. set `desiredReplicas: 0` in the cron trigger.

-#### Example that scales to 10 from 6AM to 8PM and to 0 otherwise
+#### Example: scale up to 10 replicas from 6AM to 8PM and scale down to 0 replicas otherwise

 ```yaml
 apiVersion: keda.sh/v1alpha1